MarginaliaSearch/www.marginalia.nu/content/log/A_118_crawler_stall.md

 Java's HttpClient has one damning flaw, and that that it doesn't support socket timeouts.

 Its only supported timeout values are time to connect, and time until first byte of the response.
-This means the client can get stuck on a read call if a server stops responding, potentially forever!
+This means the client can get stuck on a read call if a server stops responding, potentially for a very long time!

 You can work around this by wrapping each call in a thread and interrupting that thread on a timer, but this is both wasteful and annoying, and I can't find any other HTTP client library that doesn't permit socket timeouts to be set anywhere I look.

 The stuck server may be a fairly academic scenario in most circumstances, but for a web crawler it's very real scenario (and sometimes a malicious attack).
-Because of this, and other smaller annoyances, I ported the crawler over to Apache's HttpClient, which is fairly similar in design but a lot more competent (and easier to mess up).
+Because of this, and other smaller annoyances, I ported the crawler over to Apache's HttpClient, which is fairly similar in both name and design, but a lot more competent... and easier to mess up.

 The actual migration was fairly smooth.
 I built a battery of new tests, found some bugs, fixed them, tested the thing locally against my own websites.
 Seemed to work.
 So after shaking it down some more I put it in production.

-That's when the problems began.
+**That's when the problems began.**

-In short, the crawler ran for about 3 minutes and than came to a screeching halt with deafening silence in the logs... and then a few minutes later, a ton of error messages.
+In short, the crawler ran for about 3 minutes and than came to a halt with deafening silence in the logs... and then a few minutes later, a ton of error messages.

 I immediately assumed the problem was a resource leak, as Apache's HttpClient has you doing a fair bit of manual freeing up of resources, which might lead to the connection pool filling up.